 Dr Melissa Phillips-Theme Leader for Migration and Diaspora

 Melissa is Lecturer, Humanitarian and Development Studies Program, School of Social Sciences, Western Sydney University.
 Her research interests include migration, mobility, displacement and refugee settlement including diasporas.
 Melissa has previouslyworked for the United Nations and for international non-government organisations in South Sudan, the Horn of Africa (Kenya and Ethiopia), Libya and the Middle East in protection of civilians and humanitarian coordination roles.
 She has also worked with asylum seekers in immigration detention in Australia, supported community-based asylum seekers in the UK, and managed a refugee resettlement project in Australia.
 Melissa is co-author of Becoming Australian: Migration, Settlement and Citizenship (with Brian Galligan and Martina Boese), MUP, Melbourne (2014) and has published widely in academic journals on refugee settlement, multiculturalism and transit migration.
 She is an Associate Editor for Journal of Intercultural Studies and is a Board member of the Australian Red Cross, a Regional Advisor for the International Detention Coalition and Advisory Board Member of ‘Urban Refugees’.

-Nidhi Wali, Senior Research Officer, HADRI
+Nidhi Wali, HDR Representative, HADRI

 HADRI Members and Adjunct Research Fellows